Do you have a bucket list? Most people’s bucket lists, consist of large adventures or big projects/achievements.

-One thing my partner and I are doing, is the 40 before 40 (because we’re both in our 30s).
+One thing my partner and I are doing is 40 before 40 (because we’re both in our 30s).
 This is where we take 40 things from the Bucket List we believe can be achieved before we’re 40.

 This is a mix of big and small things, and now we have a deadline, we’re more likely to make them happen!